arkime/arkime/viewer/README.md

 ### Run the Application

-**To run the web application, you must have an elasticsearch cluster running and already built and configured Moloch.**
+**To run the web application, you must have an elasticsearch cluster running and already built and configured Moloch.
+Read the main [Moloch README](../README.rst) for more information.**

 #### The simplest way to start the web app is: